By Austin Reid

 On October 10, 1933, Louis Weber died leaving Mollie, his wife of 33 years, a daughter named Erma and a son, Ralph.
 In addition to his extensive work within the Jewish community, Louis was also an active member of the Elks, Knights of Pythias, and Masons.
 During his funeral at Beth Abraham, which was described as one of the largest in the history of Zanesville, all businesses in the city closed.[168]
 By 1933 Erma had moved to Cleveland, where she married Simon Miller.
 Ralph, however, stayed in Zanesville and inherited the Weber Company.
 He was the third generation to run the company and managed it until 1967 when he retired and closed the business.
 Ralph would be active with the Boy Scouts, Chamber of Commerce, Girl Scouts, Retail Merchants Association, and United Jewish Fund during his professional life.[169]
 The Great Depression years also brought several new Jewish families to Zanesville.
 These families included Joseph and Sadie Bernstein, who came from New York, Benjamin and Rebecca Cohen, who arrived from Brooklyn, and Albert and Hilda Gelfand.
 Albert and Joseph both worked in retail, while Benjamin was a skilled watchmaker.
 Jack Cohen, the son of Benjamin and Rebecca, went on to open a jewelry store, Cohen Jewelers in 1951.
 The store was originally located on North 6th Street, but moved to North 5th Street in 1959 where it remained until 1983.
 Jack Cohen would also open the store Conrad’s College Gifts in Columbus in 1972.[170]
 This shop was a landmark on The Ohio State University campus for 47 years until 2019.

 The Depression did not fully end in Zanesville until after the outbreak of World War II on December 7, 1941.
 As was done in the 1910s Zanesville mobilized to support the war effort.
 Jewish servicemen from Zanesville included Jacob Daener, Jerome Goodman, Arthur Joseph, Charles Katz, Herbert Lind, Marvin Magaziner, Jerome Milder, Joseph Mirvis, Robert Schusterman, Herbert Zwelling, and many others.
 Some of the servicemen, including Daener, Schusterman, and Zwelling served in Europe while others went to the Pacific.
 Many branches were also represented, including the air force, Army Medical Corps and navy.
 Joseph Mirvis and Jerold Zwelling served in the air force while Myron Freilich served in the Medical Corps.
-Alvin Cohen, whose father Harry opened the Harry Cohen Store for Men in 1943, served in the navy.
+Alvin Cohen, whose father-in-law Harry opened the Harry Cohen Store for Men in 1943, served in the navy.
 Some Jewish servicemen also held high ranks.
 Herbert Lind, who practiced law in Zanesville before enlisting, was a Lieutenant Colonel during the war.
 After his death in 1951 he was buried in Arlington National Cemetery.[171]

 On the home front Zanesville’s Jewish community also made its presence felt.
 Nate Milder, the son of Bessie and David Milder, organized entertainment at veteran’s hospitals across Ohio as part of his role with WHIZ radio.
 Members of the B’nai B’rith Women’s Auxiliary volunteered with the Red Cross and organized to sell war bonds.
 Beth Abraham also participated in interfaith events such as World Day of Prayer in 1944.
 The theme of the year’s event was “Bear Ye One Another’s Burdens”.
 At the time Harry Waterman served as president of Beth Abraham.
 Harry and his wife, Mollie had arrived in Zanesville three decades prior in 1914 and they operated the Waterman Iron and Metal Company.
 By 1940 Jewish refugees from Europe began to arrive in Zanesville.
 The first family known to have reached Muskingum County were the Tinianow’s.[172]
 In 1942 Rabbi Henry Okolica arrived in Zanesville from New York City with his newlywed wife Lisbeth.
 Okolica escaped Germany in 1938 following Kristallnacht, a nationwide violent pogrom against Jews.
 He served at Beth Abraham until 1946 when he moved to take a rabbinic position in Daytona Beach.
 The years following World War II brought additional families to Zanesville who had fled Nazi persecution.
 In 1954 Gerda and Simon Friedeman arrived from Fond du Lac, Wisconsin.
 The family came to Muskingum County after Simon was hired as a rabbi at Beth Abraham.
 Before his immigration to the United States in the early 1940s, Simon was imprisoned by the Gestapo for six weeks and was released only five days before the outbreak of World War II.[173]Doctor Ludwig Michaelis arrived in 1955 with his wife, Erna from McConnelsville where he worked at the Rocky Glenn Sanitarium.
 Before immigrating to the United States in 1947, Ludwig practiced in China where he found sanctuary after leaving Germany.[174]
 Later in 1965 Rabbi Mendel Lewkowitz would settle in Zanesville after being hired by Beth Abraham along with his wife, Hanna and three children.
 The couple first found refuge in Shanghai after leaving Nazi Germany, and they later made their way to San Francisco.
 Prior to his emigration from Germany, Mendel was a rabbi at a synagogue in Bytom, where he was a skilled composer and singer.[175]